 \subsection{Photoexcitation of pyrrole}

-The photochemistry of pyrrole has been the subject of several experimental and theoretical investigations \cite{Vallet_2005,Lan_2007,Epshtein_2011,Wu_2015,Grygoryeva_2019}.
-Pyrrole derivatives are building blocks of important biological molecules, such as chlorophyll and heme \cite{Stenesh_1998}, and technologically-important systems including solar cells and conducting polymers \cite{Rasmussen_2013}.
-Pyrrole is also a prototype for investigating photochemistry and light-induced photodissociation of heteroaromatic molecules \cite{Ashfold_2006}.
+The photochemistry of pyrrole has been the subject of several experimental and theoretical investigations \cite{Vallet_2005,Lan_2007, Epshtein_2011,Wu_2015, Grygoryeva_2019, Ashfold_2006}.
 The first excited singlet electronic state of pyrrole has an experimental excitation energy of 5.22 eV \cite{Flicker_1976}.
 The excitation energy computed with EOM-CCSD/aug-cc-pVDZ performed on the geometry optimized with EOM-CCSD/6-31+G(d) is 5.22 eV, in perfect agreement with the experimental value.
 This indicates that the excited state geometry of pyrrole obtained using the smaller basis set 6-31+G(d) is a good approximation for the purposes of our simulations.

-The excitation of pyrrole from the ground to the excited electronic state changes the energy of the N-H bond significantly \cite{Lan_2007, Vallet_2005, Neville_2014}.
-The potential energy curves for stretching this bond are plotted in Fig.~\ref{fig:pyscan}.
-The dissociation energy at the ground state geometry is 136.9 kcal mol$^{-1}$, while at the excited state the bond is dissociative with an energy barrier of 4.2 kcal mol$^{-1}$.
+We employ the GBS algorithm to determine the distribution of vibrational excitations of pyrrole after a vibronic transition from the electronic ground state to the first electronic excited state.
+We first simulate the vibrational excitation of the normal modes of pyrrole at the excited electronic state with and without the vibrational pre-excitation of the nitrogen-hydrogen (N-H) stretching mode at the ground electronic state.
+We then investigate the effect of vibrational pre-excitation of the ground electronic state normal modes on the simultaneous excitation of two carbon-nitrogen (C-N) stretching modes at the excited electronic state.